adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Outline.md

 ## V. System Emulation
 * System Emulation Software Explanation
-    * Why did we choose this approach
+    * Why did we choose this approach?
 * System Emulation Implementation Methodology
 * How does the emulation system work?
 * System Architecture